ojosproject/cli/docs/newsletter/publishing-email.md

 ## Writing an email

 As explained in the last section, a new folder called `Newsletter` was created in your home folder.
-Inside of that folder, there's a `mail` folder.
-Go inside and you will find a `content_en.txt` file.
+Inside of that folder, there's a `content.txt` file.
 Write your full email in that file!

 When you're ready to publish (ensure to add a sender signature!), you need to choose which newsletter you're sending to: